-- 1 (very good) your performance is excellent - 2 (good) your performance is well above the average expectations - 3 (satisfactory) your performance meets average expectations - 4 (sufficient) your performance, although lacking in some areas, meets expectations sufficiently to receive a passing grade
+- 1 (very good) your performance is excellent - 2 (good) your performance is well above the average expectations - 3 (satisfactory) your performance meets average expectations

+You have two attempts for each exam.
+For 2 exams you can get a third attempt. (sufficient) - your performance, although lacking in some areas, meets expectations sufficiently to receive a passing grade